Log-modular quantum groups at even roots of unity and the quantum Frobenius I: Preliminaries

 We have the Cartan pairing $\langle\ ,\ \rangle:Q\times Q\to \mbb{Z}$, defined by the Cartan integers $\langle \alpha_i,\alpha_j\rangle=a_{ij}$.
 If we take $r$ to be the group exponent of the quotient $X/Q$, then this form extends to a unique $\mbb{Z}[\frac{1}{r}]$-valued form on $X$.
 We have a unique symmetrization $(\ ,\ ):X\times X\to \mbb{Z}[\frac{1}{r}]$ of the Cartan form on $X$ defined by

-We call this symmetrized form the {\it Killing form} on $X$, since the induced form on the complexification $X_\mbb{C}$ is identified with the standard Killing form on the dual $\mfk{h}^\ast$ of the Cartan subalgebra $\mfk{h}$ in $\mfk{g}$.
+We call this symmetrized form the {\it(normalized) Killing form} on $X$, since the induced form on the complexification $X_\mbb{C}$ is identified with the standard Killing form on the dual $\mfk{h}^\ast$ of the Cartan subalgebra $\mfk{h}$ in $\mfk{g}$, up to scaling.

+\begin{remark} Note that the Cartan integer conventions for Lusztig~\cite{lusztig90II,lusztig93} are transposed relative to those of, say, Humphreys~\cite{humphreys12}.
+We follow Lusztig's convention here, in order to produce a consistency between our presentation and the works of Lusztig, so that $\langle a_i,a_j\rangle=2(a_i,a_j)/(a_i,a_i)$ \cite[Definition 2.2.1]{lusztig93}. \end{remark}